syncfusion-content/blazor-docs/blazor/diagram/data-binding.md

 ##  How to bind dynamicObject data with diagram

-Diagram is a generic component which is strongly bound to a model type.
+Diagram is a generic component that is strongly bound to a model type.
 There are cases when the model type is unknown during compile time.
 In such circumstances data can be bound to the Diagram as a list of **DynamicObject**.
 Diagram can also perform all kind of supported Layout operations in DynamicObject such as,
 * Hierarchical layout
 * Organization chart